Class NumericUtils

 AreApproximatelyEqual<T>(T, T)

-Checks if two numeric values are approximately equal within the default epsilon for the type.
+Checks if two numeric values are approximately equal using the default absolute tolerance (epsilon) for the type.

 public static bool AreApproximatelyEqual<T>(T a, T b) where T : INumber<T>